Circle of Security Classroom: Direct Access for Educators

 What's included in the COS Classroom course for educators?

-COS Classroom delivers classroom specific content directly to educators through individual logins, enhanced video examples from actual classroom settings, six months of direct access, with integrated pathways to ongoing coaching support.
+COS Classroom delivers classroom-specific content directly to educators through individual logins, enhanced video examples from actual classroom settings, six months of direct access, and integrated pathways to ongoing coaching support.
 Unlike previous models that required facilitator interpretation from the COS Parenting program to the classroom, teachers now receive Circle of Security content designed specifically for their daily experiences with students.

 Key innovations include:

-- Enhanced Classroom Video Content: New footage captured specifically in educational settings, including powerful adaptations like classroom versions of the Still Face Experiment that directly relate to teacher-student dynamics
+- Enhanced Classroom Video Content: New footage captured specifically in educational settings, including classroom adaptations of the Still Face Experiment that directly relate to teacher-student dynamics

 - Individual Learning Pathways: Each teacher has their own login to access the course for six months and can progress through content individually or in groups as their schedule allows